mitchelleleeuw/Trading-Algorithm-/README.md

 # Trading-Algorithm-

-Just having fun trying out interesting projects
+Just having fun trying out interesting projects!!
+One of my failed projects, but it was fun trying to figure out how to make this come life which i still failed...
+I will come back to redeem myself...